Living Off-grid on 12v Solar

 We did take the opportunity to upgrade the power system.
 A set of 6 gel batteries and more solar panels helped.
 Lights, TV, computers, and all other appliances were powered by one battery system.
 An extra battery was used just for our large 12v caravan fridge.
 All light bulbs were changed to small wattage bulbs and LED lights.
 The washing machine and the water pump were the only things still running on mains power.
 There is only so much you can change when renting.

 Our power bills were on average $20 a quarter (minus the $105 for the pole as it was a second residence on the property).
 There were a lot of power outages from storms at this house.
 The kids loved the fact that while everyone else was in the dark, we could still watch a movie together in the loungeroom.

 We still have 12v power even after the addition of another 2 children,, but we upgraded again.
 This time to Lithium ion (LiFePO4).
 These are far more energy efficient and we can use them almost to full capacity.
 Plus even I can lift them with ease.
 I don’t want to ramble about how great they are, that is for another article.
-Needless to say, we were so won over by LiFePO4 we decided to go into business selling them.
+Needless to say, we were so won over by lithium batteries we decided to go into business using them.

 There were benefits that we had never even thought of, particularly for the children:

 - it has shaped them into teenagers that are aware of the Earth’s resources, how to use them efficiently and wisely.

 - they are deeper thinkers… on other levels too as the consideration of basic necessities and where they come from.